Golden Retriever in an Apartment

 Making It Work

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Golden Retrievers are prone to.
+Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Golden Retrievers are prone to.

 Veterinary Care Schedule for Golden Retrievers

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Golden Retriever.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings